Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 References:

-A resume can be an overwhelming task, particularly when you have little or no work experience.
-It is crucial to remember that all people have to start somewhere and there are ways to make the most of your skills and accomplishments, even if you’ve not had a formal job prior to.
+Making a resume is difficult, particularly those with little or no experience in the field.
+It is crucial to keep in mind that everyone has to start somewhere .
+There are ways to get the most out of your strengths and achievements even if you’ve never held a formal job before.

 Name and contact information